 - Whisk together the first 6 ingredients (miso through garlic) in a small bowl and set aside.

 - Preheat your oven to 400 degrees.
-You'll be using your broiler briefly after baking the eggplant so avoid lining your baking sheet with parchment paper unless you remove it prior to broiling.
+You’ll be using your broiler briefly after baking the eggplant.
+Avoid lining your baking sheet with parchment paper unless you remove it before broiling.
 A nonstick baking sheet works well here.
 If you wish to line your baking sheet, use regular or nonstick aluminum foil.

 - Cut the Japanese eggplant in half lengthwise.
 Brush with some canola or vegetable oil.